Aguila (artist): Building and art design

-The social facet of this cultural artistic movement, is present all over and the aggregation of the multiple facets and disciplines gives birth to a living monumental work of art called "A Creation of the free will", started 1977 and ongoing until at present.
+The social facet of this cultural artistic movement, is present all over and the aggregation of the multiple facets and disciplines gives birth to a living monumental work of art called "A Creation of the free will", started 1977 and is ongoing until present.
 This monumental work of art is composed of multi disciplinary works of art, sculpture, installations, design, philosophy and architecture.
 In July 2001, Gielens was awarded the "Premio Juanito Laguna la trayectoria artistic" for the totality of his oeuvre by the Volpens-Stessens foundation in Buenos Aires, Argentina.